zbioinformatics/SAM2_tutorial/README.md

 pip install imageio
 ```

-then use the installation command
+Then use the installation command, make sure that the the working directory is in the segment-anything-2 folder
 ```python
 python setup.py build_ext --inplace
 ```